woodywood117/Coinary/README.md

 # Coinary
-Predicts stock prices and coorelates keywords from tweets to stock price variation
+Predicts stock prices and correlates keywords from tweets to stock price variation

 ---